-In this article, you will learn a number of facts and figures about WordPress that will help you understand why millions of businesses around the world choose WordPress and what kind of businesses are using WordPress today.
+In this blog post, you will learn a number of WordPress usage facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of people and businesses use WordPress today.

 A brief summary: